 A savings account is meant for parking your funds for a considerable period.
 Banks will usually provide a decent interest rate to attract deposits and ensure that customers keep the money in the account for longer periods.

 Credit cards are a different product altogether.
-That said, plenty of people ask whether or not credit cards have routing numbers.
+That said, plenty of people ask whether or not routing numbers exist on a credit card.
 It’s an understandable question for those unfamiliar with the nuances of each type of banking solution.

 Simply put: no, credit cards don’t have routing numbers.
 But what they do have to connect it to an account, and what makes a routing number unique, make for some interesting questions.
 Let’s go through the answers.